Special educational support

-Do you need special educational support?
+Do you need special educational support during your studies?

 Studerende til undervisning i auditorium